wjgibson/limitless-automation-possibilities/Documentation/Development.md

 15: The project API needs a database in order to run so we need to download postgress<br>
 16: Install with default settings <br>
 17: While setting up the application make sure that when prompted to create a password you make it `password` <br>
-18: Finish setting up postgress and download our mock database dump at https://github.com/wjgibson/lap-visual-ide-API/blob/master/iteration_4_lap_dump.sql<br>
+18: Finish setting up postgress and download our mock database dump at https://github.com/wjgibson/lap-visual-ide-API/blob/preprod/Final_LAP_Dump.sql<br>
-19: Navigate to the file location in the command line and run this command `psql -U -f iteration_4_lap_dump.sql` <br>
+19: Navigate to the file location in the command line and run this command `psql -U -f Final_LAP_Dump.sql` <br>
 20: The database should now be ready to be used by the API <br>

 ## Folder Structure
 Inside the main app's folder, there are three sub-folders and some miscellaneous files.
 - The "cypress" folder contains the files used to test our app.
 - The "public" folder contains files created with create-react-app.
-These act as backup html pages in case the app doesn't load
+These act as backup html pages in case the app doesn't load.
-- The "src" folder contains three subfolders and one file:
+- The "src" folder contains four subfolders and one file:
   - "app": contains the main react component to be rendered
+  - "assets": contains an image file for the login page
   - "elements": contains react elements that are implemented in the app's drag and drop flow component
   - "utilities": contains logic for custom nodes and helps the API
   - "index.js" is used by react to compile the app and load it in the DOM

-Inside the API's folder, there are five important files.
+Inside the API's folder, there are five important files and one important folder.
+- The "testing" folder is a folder that contains the files to test the API portion of our project.
 - "API.js" is the main file for working with the API doing the GET and POST requests.
 - "destructiveCalls.js" is a file that wraps all destructive calls for API.js.
 - "non-destructiveCalls.js" is a file that wraps all non-destructive calls for API.js.
 - "queries.js" is the file that contains all of the queries for the application, written in the PLpgSQL language.
-- "iteration_4_lap_dump.sql" is the postgres database dump that is required for the application to run.
+- "Final_LAP_Dump.sql" is the postgres database dump that is required for the application to run.

 ## Troubleshooting
 If app doesn't run correcttly, there are no logs currently set up.
 Here are the two most common errors we have encountered and their solutions.